Johann Sebastian Bach: Middle years in Leipzig (1730–1739)

-Before starting on the Gospel of Mark after 1730, Bach had composed the St John Passion and the St Matthew Passion; the St Matthew Passion was first performed on Good Friday 11 April 1727.
+Before starting on the Gospel of Mark after 1730, Bach had composed the St John Passion and the St Matthew Passion; the latter was first performed on Good Friday 11 April 1727.
 The 1731 St Mark Passion (Markus-Passion), BWV 247, is a lost Passion setting by Bach, first performed in Leipzig on Good Friday, 23 March 1731.
 Though Bach's music is lost, the libretto by Picander is extant, and the work can to some degree be reconstructed from it.
 In 1733 Bach composed a Kyrie–Gloria Mass in B minor for the court in Dresden, which had become Catholic, that he later used in his Mass in B minor.
 He presented the manuscript to the Elector in a successful bid to persuade the prince to give him the title of Court Composer.
 He later extended this work into a full mass by adding a Credo, Sanctus, and Agnus Dei, the music for which was partly based on his own cantatas and partly original.
 Bach's appointment as Court Composer was part of his long struggle to achieve greater bargaining power with the Leipzig council.

 Bach's seal (centre), used throughout his Leipzig years.
 It contains the superimposed letters J S B in a mirror image topped with a crown.
 The flanking letters illustrate the arrangement on the seal.

 Bach composed his Christmas Oratorio for the 1734–35 Christmas season in Leipzig, by using works he had already composed such as the Christmas cantatas and other church music for all seven occasions of the Christmas season including part of his Weimar cantata cycle and Christen, ätzet diesen Tag, BWV 63.
 In 1735 Bach started preparing his first organ music publication, which was printed as the third Clavier-Übung in 1739.
 From around that year he started to compile and compose the set of preludes and fugues for harpsichord that became the second book of The Well-Tempered Clavier.
-He received the title of "Royal Court Composer" from Augustus III in 1736.
+He received the title of "Royal Court Composer" from Augustus III of Poland in 1736.
 Between 1737 and 1739 Bach's former pupil Carl Gotthelf Gerlach held the directorship of the Collegium Musicum.